fgroll/rstudio_server_manager/README.md

 ## Using/installing the manager

 First you need to set the directory that contains your Bioconductor singularity containers in `rstudio_server_manager/__init__.py`.
 The only external dependency required is `rich-argparse`, so install it in your current environment.
-Or change the interpreter in `rstudio-server-manager` to a installation of Python (`>=3.9`) that has `rich-argparse` installed.
+Or change the interpreter in `rstudio-server-manager/rstudio` to a installation of Python (`>=3.9`) that has `rich-argparse` installed.

 Afterwards, simply add the following line to your profile (e.g. `~/.bash_profile` when using `bash`):